mlhartme/stool/client/documentation.md

 The location of the client configuration file is configured with the `SC_YAML` environment variable, defaults is `~/.sc.yaml`.

-Use *spec* to specify a context name and a api url to configure.
+Use *spec* to specify a context name and an api url to configure.
 If not specified, this is guessed from the local machine (TODO: cisotools).